-As of December 31, 2022, we employed 11,144 full- and part-time employees, including at our transportation and electronic monitoring subsidiaries, TransCor and Recovery Monitoring Solutions Corporation, respectively.
-Approximately 1,420 of our employees at eight of our facilities, or approximately 12.7% of our workforce, are represented by labor unions.
+As of December 31, 2023, we employed 11,694 full- and part-time employees, including employees with our transportation and electronic monitoring subsidiaries, TransCor and Recovery Monitoring Solutions Corporation, respectively.
+Approximately 1,860 of our employees at 12 of our facilities, or approximately 15.9% of our workforce, are represented by labor unions.
 All of our collective bargaining agreements contain no-strike clauses that bind the unions and the bargaining unit employees.
 Work stoppages at any of our facilities are exceedingly rare.
 In the opinion of management, overall employee relations are good.
 New executive orders, administrative rules and changes in National Labor Relations could increase organizing activity at locations where employees are currently not represented by a labor organization.
 Increases in organizational activity or any future work stoppages could have an adverse impact on our business, financial condition, or results of operations.